California Best Places to Retire - A Guide

 Per Capita Income and Home Prices

-In 2012 the California per capita income was $44,980, near the top of all states.
-California cost of living tends to be very high.
-Zillow reported that in early 2016 California Value Index of homes was $454,700.
-The 4th quarter 2015 median selling price of a home in Los Angeles/Long Beach was $481,900; in Sacramento the median selling price was $294,100 (source: NAR).
+In 2015 the median household income was $61,489, near the top of all states.
+California cost of living tends to be very high - it is the 49th out of 50 states.
+Zillow reported that in early 2016 California Value Index of homes was $472,100, more than double that of the entire U.S. The 2nd quarter 2016 median selling price of a home in Los Angeles/Long Beach was $480,000; in Sacramento the median selling price was $323,700 (source: NAR).

-Tax Burden: The California tax burden was the 4th highest of any state in 2011 according to the Tax Foundation.
+Tax Burden: At 11%, the California tax burden was the 6th highest of any state in 2012 according to the Tax Foundation.

 Marginal Income Tax Rates.
 Top marginal income tax rate is 13.3%; the lowest is 1%.
 The income tax is very progressive; the top marginal rate is the highest of any state.